About

 Passionate about crafting impactful messaging, Lauren brings creativity and a results-oriented mindset to every project, ensuring meaningful engagement with diverse audiences.

-Outside work, Lauren enjoys exploring new creative projects, honing her cake-making skills, and spending quality time with her family.
+Outside work, Lauren enjoys exploring new creative projects, baking, and spending quality time with her family.

 Jacqui brings with her a wealth of experience, with a background in Law, she has gained extensive administration skills and a keen eye for detail.
 With her bubbly personality, she is the first point of contact for ABCL and is always happy to assist with any enquiries.